 John currently serves on the Boards of the Catskill Fly Fishing Center and Museum and the NY Chapter of Backcountry Hunters & Anglers.
 John formerly served on the Saratoga PLAN (Preserving Land and Nature) Board and remains engaged with the organization’s Stewardship Committee.
-John also formerly served on the Board of the Theodore Gordon Flyfishers, Inc. as the Vice-President of Conservation and passionately spearheaded several advocacy campaigns to protect the fly fishing waters of the Beaverkill, Willowemoc, Delaware and Neversink in the Catskills.
-He has published articles on environmental and real estate issues; including an article titled “This Is My Land,” regarding natural gas development and more recently, an article titled “Rise of Ghosts: The Fight to Save The East’s Coastal Forests,” published in 2022 by MeatEater, Inc., concerning climate change.
+John also formerly served on the Board of the Theodore Gordon Flyfishers, Inc. as the Vice-President of Conservation and passionately spearheaded several advocacy campaigns to protect the fly fishing waters of the Catskills Region of New York.
+John has authored various articles related to his interests with environmental and real estate issues; including an article titled “This Is My Land,” regarding natural gas development and more recently, an article titled “Rise of Ghosts: The Fight to Save The East’s Coastal Forests,” published in 2022 by MeatEater, Inc., concerning climate change.

 John is married and has a daughter.
 He enjoys spending his free time taking advantage of New York’s remarkable outdoor resources and is an avid sportsman.